myelintek/documentation/user/lab.rst

 .. image:: /_static/imgs/user/lab/view_attached_datasets.png
     :width: 600

-TODO: click on the dataset itself?
-404 error?

 To attach or detach a dataset:

 #) Click on the settings button in the dataset side bar.